Irvsp: to obtain irreducible representations of electronic states in the VASP: General process of the code

 \section{General process of the code}

 In the main text, we are mainly focused on \pgma, which is based on the PW basis with an interface to the VASP package~\cite{kresse1996software}.
-One can check more details for \pgmb~in the Appendix.
+The key subroutines are summarized in Table~\ref{tab:sum}.
+One can check more details for \pgmb~and {\ttfamily irrep\_bcs.a} in the Appendix.
+The program \pgmb~works for orthogonal TB Hamiltonians, \eg the electronic or phononic TB Hamiltonians.
+The library {\ttfamily irrep\_bcs.a} can be linked to by other DFT packages.